 Here is what I am over when it comes to the fashion industry:

-- Judgement- Fact: every time you walk into the elite boutique or haute couture store you are being judged.
-It’s not because the salespeople are bad people, and many of them likely don’t realize the extent to which they are doing it, but like in any other group situation we are collectively attracted to those who mirror our values or those where we can draw inspiration.
+- Judgement- In any other group situation we are collectively attracted to those who mirror our values or those where we can draw inspiration.
 If you don't drink the same Kool-Aid, you probably aren't perceived as cool enough to buy the bag.

 - Waste and the human/ecological impact- OH MY GOD THE WASTE!
 This issue is incredibly serious.
 I encourage everyone reading this to educate themselves further from those who have produced ground-breaking resources like this and this.
 For example, do you know how much plastic and paper is used to ship garments to retailers only to be thrown out (hopefully recycled) immediately once the product is ready to be displayed?
 It's disgusting.
 An average men's dress shirt is not only wrapped in plastic and shipped in a box full of more plastic, but each shirt is full of clips, pins, cardboard and paper just so it can be presented to a retailer and their garbage can.
 And don't forget the tags that are either made of paper or plastic, tend to be massive, and are almost always chucked for retailers to replace them with their own tags.